dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ---

 ## 🔗 Java 8+ Features for Cleaner Interview Solutions

-/**
- * Modern Java features introduced in Java 8 and later versions enable more concise,
- * expressive, and maintainable code.
-Understanding these features can significantly
- * improve your code quality in technical interviews.
+Modern Java features introduced in Java 8 and later versions enable more concise, expressive, and maintainable code.
+Understanding these features can significantly improve your code quality in technical interviews.
- *
- * @since Java 8
- */

 ### 📌 Lambda Expressions for Compact Code
-/**
- * Lambda expressions provide a concise way to represent anonymous functions,
- * making functional interfaces more readable and reducing boilerplate code.
+Lambda expressions provide a concise way to represent anonymous functions, making functional interfaces more readable and reducing boilerplate code.
- */

 ```java
 // Sorting a list of strings by length
 List<String> words = Arrays.asList("apple", "banana", "pear", "orange", "grapefruit");